gabrielbovilorandi/payment-processing/README.md

 - Maven
 - A Java IDE

-The project should be imported as **maven project** from your IDE, and then run.
+The project should be imported as **maven project**, and then run.

 ---

 # Using the API

-With the project running locally, the swagger-ui Api Documentation can be accessed on: <http:localhost:8080/swagger-ui/>
+With the project running locally, the swagger-ui Api Documentation's can be accessed on: <http:localhost:8080/swagger-ui/>

 ![Swagger Api image](./images/swagger_ui.png)